• Skip to primary navigation

 • Dry ice optional, for spooky effect (see notes for safety recommendations)

-• Splash of ginger ale
+• Splash of chilled ginger ale

 Instructions